umbraco/Umbraco.Cms.Integrations/src/Umbraco.Cms.Integrations.Commerce.CommerceTools/readme.md

 ## Prerequisites

-Requires minimum versions of Umbraco CMS: 8.5.0
+Requires minimum version of Umbraco CMS: 8.5.4.

 ## How To Use